How Do I Prove Medical Malpractice in a Birth Injury Lawsuit?

 - Genetic records to determine if other factors may be involved.

 “They take a lot of time,” says Greenwald, who has handled cases ranging from inappropriate use of an instrument to deliver the baby (e.g. forceps, vacuum extractors) to failure to recognize asphyxiation on the fetal strip.

 “You have to have expert testimony in the special areas that are involved and the medical area.
-You may need an obstetrician, a neonatology expert, a neuroradiologist, a pediatric intensivist—and that doesn’t include a damage expert and life care planner to determine what the child needs, or an economist to say what the cost will be.
+You may need an obstetrician, a neonatology expert, a neuroradiologist, or a pediatric intensivist—and that doesn’t include a damage expert and life-care planner to determine what the child needs, or an economist to say what the cost will be.
 These cases are very expensive.”

 Arbitration and Limits on Medical Malpractice Awards

 Some states allow either party to waive arbitration, a form of alternative dispute resolution that avoids going to court.
 If you do opt for arbitration and lose, you can still file a medical malpractice lawsuit, but the arbitrators’ decision—known as an award—will normally be considered accurate by the judge and jury.

 And if you lose a lawsuit following arbitration, you can be held liable for the defendant’s legal fees and related costs.

 States often place strict caps on the amount of pain and suffering damages that a judge or jury can award in a medical malpractice case.
 In Maryland, for example: